oracleNetworkProtocol/plugchain/docs/concepts/general-concepts.md

 ### Validator Node

-The [PLUGChain Hub](../get-started/intro.md#plugchaind-hub) is based on [Cosmos SDK](https://cosmos.network/docs/intro/) and [Tendermint](https://tendermint.com/docs/introduction/what-is-tendermint.html), which relies on a set of validators to secure the network.
+The [Plug Chain Hub](../get-started/intro.md#plugchaind-hub) is based on [Cosmos SDK](https://cosmos.network/docs/intro/) and [Tendermint](https://tendermint.com/docs/introduction/what-is-tendermint.html), which relies on a set of validators to secure the network.
 The role of validators is to run a full-node and participate in consensus by broadcasting votes which contain cryptographic signatures signed by their private keys.
 Validators commit new blocks to the blockchain and receive revenue in exchange for their work.
 They must also participate in governance by voting on proposals.
 Validators are weighted according to their total stake.

 ### Validator Candidate Node

 Only top 100 bonded full nodes can become validator nodes, the rest will become candidates.
 The situation will change as delegation amount changes.

-## PLUGChain Hub User Types
+## Plug Chain Hub User Types

 ### Validator Operator